BAFTA-winning director Ken Loach to kick off human rights festival at Oxford Brookes

 Wednesday, 15 February 2017

-Director Ken Loach, who won a British Academy Film Award (BAFTA) last Sunday (12 February) for Outstanding British Film will launch the Oxford Human Rights Festival next month.
+Director Ken Loach, who won a British Academy Film Award (BAFTA) earlier this month (12 February) for Outstanding British Film will launch the Oxford Human Rights Festival next month.

 Paul Inman, Pro Vice-Chancellor said: “We are very excited to welcome Ken Loach to Oxford Brookes University to kick off the Oxford Human Rights Festival.

 "The festival is renowned for tackling key social and political issues both in the UK and worldwide.
 This year it grapples with the very real challenges facing society regarding refugees and homelessness.
 Ken Loach is a prominentfigure, well-known

 for raising awareness of such issues in his work as well as fighting for social justice, so we are honoured to have his support.””

 Ken Loach is a prominent figure, well-known for raising awareness of such issues in his work as well as fighting for social justice, so we are honoured to have his support.Paul Inman, Pro Vice-Chancellor, Oxford Brookes University

 The Oxford Human Rights Festival will take place from Tuesday 14 Saturday to 18 March at the University’s Headington campus.

 Free and open to everyone, the festival is this year organised by students from the MA Development and Emergency Practice and MArchD Architectural Design courses, along with students from Film Studies, International Relations and Marketing

 Glass Tank Exhibition ‘HOME’ 27 February – 24 March